luj1985/luj1985.github.com/source/_posts/2012-03-17-construct-hadoop-environment-part-3.markdown

 virt-manager use the same manchanism to connect remote host (via SSH tunnel)

 ## Domain XML
-Use virt-manager to create vm, the domain xml dumped from vm is like below
+Use virt-manager to create vm, the domain xml dumped from vm is like:

-* Use generic CPU, then this VM could port to other KVM based hypervisor
-* Share hypervisor file system, map `/usr/portage` to `/hostportage`
-* Enable virtio on Hard disk and Network card

 ```
 <domain type='kvm' id='5'>
   <name>gentoo</name>